-China expected to lose top U.S. creditor crown to Japan as yuan struggles
+China cedes top U.S. creditor crown to Japan as yuan struggles

 An official at the news department of the People's Bank of China, the nation's central bank, declined to comment.

-China’s holdings of U.S. Treasuries fell by $28.1 billion to $1.157 trillion in September from August -- the lowest in four years, according to data from the U.S. Treasury Department.
-The October figures are expected to show another decline, and Japan could potentially take over the No.1 spot from China.
+In October, China’s holdings of U.S. Treasuries fell by $41.3 billion to $1.115 trillion, according to data from the U.S. Treasury Department.
+It marked the fifth straight monthly drop and brought the total China has sold off over the previous 12 months to $139.2 billion, the third-largest annual decline ever.

-The more important figures will be for November and December, which won’t be released until some weeks into next year.
+The more important figures will be for November and December, which will not be released until some weeks into next year.
 They will show what happened after Trump won the U.S. presidential election on Nov.
-8,, and investors sold off Treasuries in anticipation of rising U.S. economic growth and larger U.S. government budget deficits as Trump plans to cut taxes and borrow to fund new infrastructure spending.
+8,, and investors sold off Treasuries in anticipation of rising U.S. economic growth and larger U.S. government budget deficits, as Trump plans to cut taxes and borrow to fund new infrastructure spending.

-If China did reduce its holdings of Treasuries in the autumn it may well have avoided some losses.
-Treasuries have been shredded since the election, and investors have faced a negative total return of 3.3 percent in that span, according to the Bank of America/Merrill Lynch U.S. Treasury Index.
+China's reduction of its holdings of Treasuries in the autumn may well have helped it avoid some hefty losses.

+Treasuries prices have slumped since the election, and investors have faced a negative total return of 3.3 percent in that time, according to the Bank of America/Merrill Lynch U.S. Treasury Index.
 Losses have been particularly steep in longer-dated paper, with the 10-year note falling 5.7 percent and 30-year bond losing 10.3 percent, both on a total return basis.

-Japan kept its position as the second-biggest owner of U.S. Treasuries with $1.136 trillion in September.
-Its holdings fell by $7.6 billion from August but were still $14 billion higher than in December 2015.
+Japan's move into the top spot came as it also cut its U.S. Treasuries stake, although by a far-smaller amount, about $4.5 billion, to $1.132 trillion in October.
+Its holdings have fallen by about $17.3 billion from the previous October.

 Japan’s holdings eclipsed China’s for just one month in February 2015, the first time since the 2008-2009 global financial crisis.